-The carrying amounts of the Group's nonfinancial assets, such as property and equipment, deferred exploration costs, explored mineral resources and investment properties are reviewed at each reporting date to determine whether there is any indication that an asset may be impaired, or whether there is any indication that an impairment loss previously recognized for an asset in prior periods may no longer exist or may have decreased.
+The carrying amounts of the Group's nonfinancial assets, such as investment properties, property and equipment, explored mineral resources, deferred exploration costs and other noncurrent assets (excluding rehabilitation costs) are reviewed at each reporting date to determine whether there is any indication that an asset may be impaired, or whether there is any indication that an impairment loss previously recognized for an asset in prior periods may no longer exist or may have decreased.
 If any such indication exists and when the carrying amount of an asset exceeds its estimated recoverable amount, the asset or cash-generating units (CGU) to which the asset belongs is written-down to its recoverable amount.
 Recoverable amounts are estimated for individual assets or investments or, if it is not possible, for the CGU to which the asset belongs.